Coder-RD/SQL-Challenge/README.md

 2. 🧠 Analyze the required output
 3. 🔍 Identify the required tables and columns
 4. 🔗 Understand relationships between tables
+5. 🔄 Identify matching and related records
-5. ✍️ Write the SQL query
+6. ✍️ Write the SQL query
-6. 🧪 Test the query on HackerRank
+7. 🧪 Test the query on HackerRank
-7. 🔍 Understand the result
+8. 🔍 Understand the result
-8. 🛠️ Debug errors when required
+9. 🛠️ Debug errors when required
-9. 📊 Analyze the data and query logic
+10. 📊 Analyze the data and query logic
-10. 📂 Save the SQL solution in this repository
+11. 📂 Save the SQL solution in this repository
-11. 📸 Add the successful submission screenshot
+12. 📸 Add the successful submission screenshot
-12. 📝 Review the SQL concepts used
+13. 📝 Review the SQL concepts used
-13. 🚀 Continue to the next challenge
+14. 🚀 Continue to the next challenge

 ---